 Considering that the FDA has been wanting to restrict access to supplements for a few years now (purportedly at the request of the AMA) this looks like granting the FDA the ability to do this one supplement at a time; essentially a back door approach to do the same thing that public feed back has stymied up to this point.
 Considering the hassles that we now have to go through to get former OTC medicines like Pseudoephedrine and Ephedrine, as well as the cluster fuck that was last year’s spinach debacle.
 Never mind that simply irradiating the food would have removed any possible chance of infection.
 Don’t even get me started on the pseudo-science behind the banning of that process in the US.
 This does not bode well for future access to all kinds of products that the FDA will find objectionable under the new reporting rules.

-Mea Culpa review 2018, the review continues.
 I have eaten a Big Bowl of Crow since publishing this and other thoughts on many subjects.
+Read the crow article before coming to any conclusions here.

 “It will be of little avail to the people, that the laws are made by men of their own choice, if the laws be so voluminous that they cannot be read, or so incoherent that they cannot be understood; if they be repealed or revised before they are promulgated, or undergo such incessant changes that no man, who knows what the law is to-day, can guess what it will be to-morrow.”Alexander Hamilton and James Madison (Federalist No. 62, 1788)